Hrithik, Beyonce, Infringement, Bombay High Court

-This weekly update on Copyrights, Media and Entertainment Law is brought to you by the Intellectual Property (IP) experts of BananaIP (BIP) Counsels.
+This weekly update on Copyrights, Media and Entertainment Law is brought to you by the Entertainment Law experts of BananaIP (BIP) Counsels.

 Thought of the Week: